RinMinase/anidb-mobile/README.md

 1. [Download](https://nodejs.org/en/) the latest Node version.
 This is marked as `<version number> Current`.
 Install it on your machine.

-2. _(Optional)_ [Download](https://yarnpkg.com/latest.msi) Yarn.
-This is a faster package manager than the default `npm` one.

-3. Clone the project and install the necessary dependencies
+2. Clone the project and install the necessary dependencies

     ```
     git clone https://github.com/RinMinase/anidb-mobile.git